ctrltz/meegsim/docs/user_guide/get_started/configuration.rst

 .. currentmodule:: meegsim.simulate

-Up to this point, we defined a bunch of sources and set up several coupling links.
+Up to this point, we defined a bunch of sources and set up several coupling edges.
 However, no data was generated yet, and it's time to fix that now.

 First, you need to run the :meth:`SourceSimulator.simulate()` method of the ``sim``